Tren Interurbano

+Tren Interurbano (English: Interurban Train) is an umbrella term for commuter railway services in Mexico operated by the Agencia de Trenes y Transporte Público Integrado (ATTRAPI).

+Tren El Insurgente

-The Tren Interurbano (English: Interurban Train) is a commuter railway service in Mexico.
-The project started with the Interurban Train Mexico City–Toluca, branded as El Insurgente.
-It runs from Zinacantepec railway station, in Toluca, State of Mexico, to Santa Fe, in western Mexico City.
+The Tren Interurbano project started with El Insurgente (Interurban Train Mexico City–Toluca).
+It runs from Zinacantepec railway station, in Toluca, State of Mexico, to Observatorio, in western Mexico City.
 Its service began in 2023 and it is operated by the government of Mexico.
-Two additional stations are under construction.